macelik/MoSwADocs/docs/source/results.rst

  The positions where motif switches happen are laid at the mid-line of the network plot as nodes.

     Moreoever, when a user hovers over the positions, an information pops up about what kind of switches are happening at the indicated position.
 You can inspect the example below.
-How to interpret: HERE IS A LONG EXPLANATION OF

 .. raw:: html